 Where to park: free on-street parking on roads around the park.

-A Victorian Park with football pitches, tennis courts, bowling green, sunken garden and pretty lily pond, plus a great play area.
-Climbing frames shaped as helicopters, double swings (handy for a joint toddler and baby pushing scenario!), a sand pit and swings are part of the offering here.
+Another one to add to the Victorian Bristol play parks collection.
+This one has football pitches, tennis courts, a bowling green, sunken garden and pretty lily pond, plus a great play area.
+Climbing frames shaped as helicopters, double swings (handy for a joint toddler and baby-pushing scenario!), a sand pit and swings are part of the offering here.
 If you’re in town in November, the fireworks night in the park is very popular and one of the best in Bristol.